-BEGINNING at the most westerly corner of Lot 58, as said lot is shown and so designated on that certain map of Tract No. 8040 filed in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence along the northwesterly extension of the southwesterly line of said lot 30.00 feet; thence northeasterly and parallel with the northwesterly line of said lot 60.00 feet to the northwesterly extension of the northeasterly line of said lot; thence southeasterly along said extension to the most northerly corner of said lot; thence southwesterly along said northwesterly line of said lot to the POINT OF BEGINNING.
+Beginning at the most westerly corner of Lot 142, as said lot is shown and so designated on that certain map of Tract No. 5481 filed in Book 215, Pages 11 through 22, Official Records of said County; thence along the westerly extension of the northerly line of said lot 60.00 feet, more or less, to the pierhead line as said pierhead line is described in Resolution No. 5631, passed and adopted January 21, 1986 by the City Council of said City; thence southerly 50.00 feet along said pierhead line to the westerly extension of the southerly line of said lot; thence along said extension 60.00 feet, more or less, to the most southerly corner of said lot; thence northerly along the westerly line of said lot to the point of beginning.